jflex-de/jflex/CONTRIBUTING.md

 ### Running the test suites

-Unit tests are run automatically if you build the jflex package for instace via
+Unit tests are run automatically if you build the jflex package for instance via

     mvn3 package